Index of questions;

 The Housing Options Team who administers your application will verify the changes you have submitted and update your application.

 Please note that all new members of the household will be subject to eligibility and verification checks.

 You can express your interest or bid, as it is also known, in the following ways;

-You will be able to bid on a maximum of two properties on each advertisement cycle.
-However, you should only bid on properties that are suitable for your households needs.
+You will be able to bid on a maximum of three properties on each advertisement cycle.
+However, you should only bid on properties that are suitable for your households needs and you are interested in accepting.
 Bidding on properties which are not suitable will result in your application being skipped for that property.